 - Bake until corn muffins puff up and a toothpick inserted in the center comes out clean.

-Yes!
-Instead of making individual muffins, pour this batter into a 9x9 greased baking dish and bake at 400 degrees Fahrenheit for 25-28 minutes or until set.
+If you would rather have traditional cornbread instead of cornbread in muffin form, prepare the recipe as directed and pour the batter into a greased 8x8 baking dish and bake at 400 degrees Fahrenheit for 25-28 minutes or until set.

 Use canola oil in place of the melted butter and plain, unsweetened almond or soy milk in place of the buttermilk for dairy-free cornbread that is delicious.

 Cornbread Muffins make a natural pairing with chili and soup.
 But these muffins are also delicious served as a snack.
 Below are some of my favorite dishes to serve alongside these muffins.

 - Butternut Squash Chili